 I was therefore overjoyed when I saw a poster from my Animas rep stating that she would be bringing two people into our area to speak on just that topic!
 I was dying for my son to actually attend and learn himself.
 He was equally sure that I could go and bring him home the Coles Notes version!
 In the end, he won with the valid excuse of having to study for final exams.

-The night’s two speakers were Sebastien Sasseville and Heather Buckle.
+To night they have two of the best US motivational speakers were Sebastien Sasseville and Heather Buckle.
 Both of these people are extremely athletic and living with Type 1 diabetes.
 You may know Sebastien from his mountain climbing expedition to the top of Mount Everest, his recent run across the Sahara, or perhaps his many IronMan races.
 In his motivational talk incorporated how important his diagnosis of diabetes has been in his personal growth as well as to his development as an athlete.

 He explained how vital it was to have dreams and actually work towards them!
 With or without diabetes, it is important that we refuse to be still and we continue to evolve at all times.
 He refers to diabetes as a houseguest that is now your roommate and you must learn to live with him/her in order to get the most out of your life.
 He reminded his audience living with diabetes that it is not about the A1c, its about the journey to get there.
 As a personal life coach, it was great to hear him reiterate some of the same things that I had recently talked about in my “Normal is Just a Setting on the Dryer” session!